CalmDownKarm/perpetualwhitebelt/_posts/2019-04-16-datadesert.md

 Obviously PRs welcome, and feel free to drop an issue/reach out to me over email if you'd like to work on this.

-(TIL Jekyll doesn't let me have Unicode in the post title - I should probably switch to Hugo or a different static site generator)